 Tschichold, probably the 20th century’s greatest typographer,

-recommends setting footnotes off with a very thin space.
-In “Typesetting
+advocates setting footnote markers with very thin spaces.
+In

-Superscript Numbers and Footnotes” (in The Form of the Book,
+“Typesetting Superscript Numbers and Footnotes” (in The Form of the

-translated by Hajo Hadeler), he writes “Good typesetting demands a
+Book, translated by Hajo Hadeler), he writes “Good typesetting

-hairspace between superscript and word; otherwise the number doesn’t stand
+demands a hairspace between superscript and word; otherwise the number

 \newcommand{\Hair}{\ifmmode\mskip1mu\else\kern0.08em\fi} |